Scale-Space Hypernetworks for Efficient Biomedical Imaging: Experimental Results

+\textbf{Varying Prior Width}.
 We first study the quality of hypernetwork segmentation results with varying width of the prior distribution~$p(\varphi)$.
 Our goal is to understand how learning with varying amounts of rescaling affects segmentation accuracy and generalization.
-We train a set of hypernetwork models on the OASIS dataset but with narrow uniform distributions~$\mathcal{U}(0.5-r,0.5+r)$, where~$r$ controls the width of the distribution.
-We vary~\mbox{$r=[0,0.01,\dots,0.05]$} and evaluate them with~$\varphi=0.5$

-Figure~\ref{fig:oasis2dseg24-widening-intervals} shows Dice scores for training and test set on the OASIS segmentation task, as well as a baseline UNet for comparison.
+We train a set of SSHN models on the OASIS dataset but with narrow uniform distributions~$\mathcal{U}(0.5-r,0.5+r)$, where~$r$ controls the width of the distribution.
+We vary~\mbox{$r=[0,0.01,\dots,0.05]$} and evaluate them with~$\varphi=0.5$ Figure~\ref{fig:oasis2dseg24-widening-intervals} shows Dice scores for training and test set on the OASIS segmentation task, as well as a baseline UNet for comparison.
 With $r=0$, the hypernetwork is effectively trained with a constant $\varphi = 0.5$, and slightly underperforms compared to the baseline UNet.
 However, as the range of the prior distribution grows, the test Dice score of the hypernetwork models improves, surpassing the baseline UNet performance.

 Figure~\ref{fig:oasis2dseg24-widening-intervals} suggests that the improvement over the baselines can be at least partially explained by the hypernetwork learning a more robust model because it is exposed to varying amounts of feature rescaling.
 This suggests that stochastically changing the amount of downsampling at each iteration has a regularization effect on learning that leads to improvements in the model generalization.
 Wider ranges of rescaling values for the prior~$p(\varphi)$ have a larger regularization effect.
 At high values of $r$, improvements become marginal and the accuracy of a model trained with the widest interval~$p(\varphi) = \mathcal{U}(0.4, 0.6)$ is similar to the results of the previous experiments with~$p(\varphi) = \mathcal{U}(0, 1)$.